AnotherKamila/sdn-loadbalancer/test/README.md

 -----------------------------------------------------------------------

-Some tests are a bit flaky.
+Some tests are occasionally a bit flaky.
 If things crash or fail, try re-running the same thing.
 Also, if things are stuck without any progress for more than ~30 seconds, it's probably gotten stuck and it should be restarted.

 The causes for the flakiness are AFAIK one of:

-* `pipenv` race condition: pipenv likes to open the Pipfile in exclusive mode, so if the test tries to run several Python processes at the same time (such as multiple servers+clients), the open() in pipenv may fail.
+* the switch is compiled with debugging, which makes it too slow to not drop packets
 * crc32 is not a very good hash function: some tests check for the distribution of requests among several servers, and sometimes we get unlucky and crc32 hashes very non-uniformly.
+(Currently those tests are disabled.)
-* things work when they shouldn't: one test tests that a connection breaks with the simple load balancer, but sometimes we get lucky and it doesn't.
+* things work when they shouldn't: one test tests that connections break with the simple load balancer, but once in a while we get lucky and it doesn't.
 * leftovers from a previous run: Sometimes things can't bind to a socket because of the TCP timeout, or some UNIX socket weirdness happens.
-It works when tried again.
+It works when tried later.
+* `pipenv` race condition (only when using `pipenv`): pipenv likes to open the Pipfile in exclusive mode, so if the test tries to run several Python processes at the same time (such as multiple servers+clients), the open() in pipenv may fail.

 # What's in here?